liangrunze/OidcAuthServer/README.md

 ```bash
 dotnet run
 ```
-Then, you can visit http://ip/ in your browser to view your application.
-Visit http://ip/.well-known/openid-configuration to view the oidc configuration information.
+Then, you can  Visit http://ip/.well-known/openid-configuration to view the oidc configuration information.

 ### Environment Variables
 To listen to https, you need to add the environment variable ENABLE_SSL, and copy the certificate folder to the service running directory (the self-generated certificate and key are provided in the file, not recommended for formal environment), at this time the service will listen to ports 443 and 80.